What Are Cat Fleas?

 “I called Pest Management Systems, Inc. requesting information about pest services concerning a particular insect I was seeing in my rental property.
 The receptionist was very knowledgeable concerning the insect with regards to how they breed and their season for egg hatching.
 She also advised me of alternative approaches to handle the situation.
 I really appreciate the fact that Pest Management Systems, Inc. did not attempt to sell a service that probably would not have provided the results I wished (like other popular pest control companies in my area attempted to do).
 I will definitely consider Pest Management Systems, Inc. in the near future. ”

 What Do Cat Fleas Look Like?

 Adult cat fleas are about 1/8″ in length.
 Their bodies are laterally flattened and brownish black to black in color.
-Cat fleas may appear reddish black when full of blood.
-Female cat fleas have disproportionately small heads, as they are twice as long as they are high.
+These fleas may appear reddish black when full of blood.
+Female fleas have disproportionately small heads, as they are twice as long as they are high.
 Cat fleas are wingless and have six legs with the hind ones capable of helping them jump large distances.
-Cat flea eggs are about 1/64 (0.5 mm) long.
+Flea eggs are about 1/64 (0.5 mm) long.
 They are oval and white.

 Signs of an Infestation

 Fleas are relatively easy to see in their adult stage; therefore, seeing actual fleas is the most obvious sign of an infestation.
 Observing a pet excessively scratching, licking or biting at their skin is another sign of a flea infestation.